hidsh/xiao_circuitpython_macropad/README.md

 >>>
 ```

-Similar, keycodes such as `keycode.LEFT_ARROW` can also be found via REPL:
+Similar, keycodes such as `LEFT_ARROW` can also be found via REPL:
 ```
 >>> from adafruit_hid.keycode import *
 >>> dir(Keycode)